-Here's A Complete Timeline Of The Increasingly Batshit Story About Priti Patel's Undisclosed Meetings In Israel
+Here's The Increasingly Batshit Story That Eventually Led To Priti Patel's Resignation

 Oh, and she was accompanied by Lord Polak, honorary president of Conservative Friends of Israel, a lobbying group with access to wealthy party donors.

 Then the Guardian rang her up.
-She told them that actually, foreign secretary Boris Johnson had known all about it.
+She told them that, actually, foreign secretary Boris Johnson had known all about it.

 "Boris knew about the visit," Patel said.
 "The point is that the Foreign Office did know about this, Boris knew about [the trip].
 It is not on, it is not on at all.